UNDP – relief to recoverySep 15, 2017

 Additionally, UNDP is supporting the strengthening of legal frameworks that reinforce early warning systems, as well as the establishment of public and private partnerships for the dissemination of climate information.

-Furthermore, with support from UNDP, 8 staff of the Sierra Leone Meteorological Agency have commenced a twelve month medium level meteorological technicians training, at the Regional Meteorological Research and Training Institute, a World Meteorological Organization Training Centre) in Nigeria.
+Furthermore, with support from UNDP, 8 staff of the Sierra Leone Meteorological Agency have commenced a twelve month medium level meteorological technician training, at the Regional Meteorological Research and Training Institute, a World Meteorological Organization Training Centre) in Nigeria.
 This is expected to improve the capacity of the SLMA in weather forecasting and observations, data analysis and communication.

-Providing long-term technical assistance to the Sierra Leone Environmental Protection Agency (EPA-SL), the government entity mandated to lead the development of an environmental risk assessment and hazard identification, UNDP will welcome a urban risk reduction expert, a debris management specialist, and a short-term geo-technical landslide expert to provide additional support to the EPA-SL team.
+Providing long-term technical assistance to the Sierra Leone Environmental Protection Agency (EPA-SL), the government entity mandated to lead the development of an environmental risk assessment and hazard identification, UNDP will welcome a urban risk reduction expert, a debris management specialist, a short-term geo-technical landslide expert to provide additional support to the EPA-SL team.
 In addition, the CO has also requested the deployment of a GIS expert through a standby partner.

 Under national leadership, a three-fold Risk Management and Recovery Action Plan will be developed to support Government and partners make evidence-based decisions for the immediate, medium and long-term issues around settlement planning and sustainable urbanizations, as well as outline approaches to address meteorological and environmental challenges, and leverage existing work around hazard assessment for risk-informed decision making nationally.